Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score

-Note that the above values are approximated by a set of grid points, $x_1<\cdots<x_K$, in our study.
-Based on 1000 Monte Carlo replications, we computed 1000 values of MISE$_f$, KL, and MISE$_C$, and we obtained $25\%$, $50\%$, and $75\%$ quantiles of 1000 replications.
-The results of MISE$_f$ are summarised in Table \ref{tab:sim-MISE}.
-It is reasonable that PI exhibits the best performance in most scenarios since the bandwidth of PI is selected to minimize MISE.
-However, it is interesting that the proposed HS provides better results in some scenarios.
-The results of KL and MISE$_C$ are presented in Table \ref{tab:sim-KL} and Table \ref{tab:sim-dMISE}, respectively.
-Although the proposed method does not aim to minimize the KL divergence, it is observed that either HS or fHS attains the minimum values among the four methods.
-Comparing HS and fHS, the KL values of HS tend to be larger than fHS in some scenarios, and the accuracy of estimating the curvature of HS is smaller than that of fHS in most scenarios.
-This would be a benefit of introducing an additional smoothness parameter $w$ in HS.
+To quantitatively compare the performances of the four density estimations, we computed the integrated squared error (ISE) and Kullback-Leibler divergence (KL), defined as follows: $ {\rm ISE}_f=\int \{\hat{f}(x)-f(x)\}^2dx, ~~ {\rm KL}=\int f(x)\log\left(\frac{f(x)}{\hat{f}(x)}\right)dx. $ Furthermore, to measure the estimation accuracy of the smoothness of the true density, we also computed the ISE of the curvature, defined as: $ {\rm ISE}_C=\int \{\hat{C}(x)-C(x)\}^2dx, ~~C(x)=\frac{f''(x)}{\{1+f'(x)^2\}^{3/2}}. $ Note that the above values were approximated by a set of grid points, $x_1<\cdots<x_K$, in our study.
+Based on 1000 Monte Carlo replications, we computed 1000 values of ISE$_f$, KL, and ISE$_C$, and we obtained $25\%$, $50\%$, and $75\%$ quantiles of 1000 replications.
+The results of ISE$_f$ are summarized in Table \ref{tab:sim-MISE}.
+It is reasonable that PI exhibits the best performance in most scenarios since the bandwidth of PI is selected to minimize AMISE.
+However, it is interesting that the proposed HS methods provide better results in some scenarios.
+Since IHS and LHS are not ISE-oriented objective functions, we suspect that this improvement in ISE is caused by the introduction of $w_n$.
+To examine these conjectures, we theoretically derive the asymptotic MISE of $\hat{f}_{w_n,h_n}$ and MISE optimal parameters in Sections \ref{sec:MISE} and \ref{sec:MISE_opt} of Supplementary Material.
+Based on the theoretical results, we compare the asymptotic MISE of $\hat{f}_{w_n,h_n}$ and $\hat{f}_{h_n}$, and provide an additional discussion on the numerical results of ISE in Section \ref{sec:MISE_relative}.
+Further, the results of KL and ISE$_C$ are presented in Table \ref{tab:sim-KL} and Table \ref{tab:sim-dMISE}, respectively.
+It is observed that the results of KL are similar to those of MISE in Table \ref{tab:sim-MISE}.
+Regarding the estimation accuracy of the curvature, we can see that either IHS or LHS attains the minimum values among the four methods, showing a benefit of introducing an additional smoothness parameter $w$.
+The performance differences can be observed between IHS and LHS in the finite sample, but the differences are smaller when $n=1000$ compared to the $n=500$ case since these two methods are asymptotically equivalent.